United Farm Workers: Geography

 The grape strike officially began in Delano in September 1965.
-In December, union representatives traveled from California to New York, Washington, D.C., Pittsburgh, Detroit, and other large cities to encourage a boycott of grapes grown at ranches without UFW contracts.
+In December, union representatives traveled from California to New York, Washington, DC, Pittsburgh, Detroit, and other large cities to encourage a boycott of grapes grown at ranches without UFW contracts.

 In the summer of 1966, unions and religious groups from Seattle and Portland endorsed the boycott.
 Supporters formed a boycott committee in Vancouver, prompting an outpouring of support from Canadians that continued throughout the following years.

 In 1967, UFW supporters in Oregon began picketing stores in Eugene, Salem, and Portland.
 After melon workers went on strike in Texas, growers held the first union representation elections in the region, and the UFW became the first union to ever sign a contract with a grower in Texas.

 National support for the UFW continued to grow in 1968, and hundreds of UFW members and supporters were arrested.
 Picketing continued throughout the country, including in Massachusetts, New Jersey, Ohio, Oklahoma, and Florida.
-The mayors of New York, Baltimore, Philadelphia, Buffalo, Detroit, and other cities pledged their support, and many of them altered their cities’ grape purchases to support the boycott.
+The mayors of New York, Baltimore, Philadelphia, Buffalo, Detroit, and other cities pledged their support, and many of them altered their cities' grape purchases to support the boycott.

 In 1969, support for farm workers increased throughout North America.
 The grape boycott spread into the South as civil rights groups pressured grocery stores in Atlanta, Miami, New Orleans, Nashville, and Louisville to remove non-union grapes.
 Student groups in New York protested the Department of Defense and accused them of deliberately purchasing boycotted grapes.
-On May 10, UFW supporters picketed Safeway stores throughout the U.S. and Canada in celebration of International Grape Boycott Day.
+On May 10, UFW supporters picketed Safeway stores throughout the US and Canada in celebration of International Grape Boycott Day.
 César Chávez also went on a speaking tour along the East Coast to ask for support from labor groups, religious groups, and universities.

-Mapping UFW Strikes, Boycotts, and Farm Worker Actions 1965–1975 shows over 1,000 farm worker strikes, boycotts, protests, and other actions as collected by El Macriado, Los Angeles Times, New York Times, Seattle Times, etc.
+There were over 1,000 UFW strikes, boycotts, protests, and other farm worker actions between 1965 and 1975, as collected by El Macriado, Los Angeles Times, New York Times, and Seattle Times.

-Between 1965 and 1975 the United Farm Workers activism throughout the United States saw a tremendous increase, starting with just 7 states such as California, New York, Washington D.C., Mississippi, Arizona, Illinois, and Texas.
-This movement and fight for change have expanded to a total of 42 states in the span of 10 years.
+Between 1965 and 1975 the United Farm Workers activism throughout the United States saw a tremendous increase.
+UFW started with the 7 states of California, New York, Washington, DC, Mississippi, Arizona, Illinois, and Texas.
+The movement and fight for change expanded to a total of 42 states in the span of 10 years.

-Other organizations that followed in the United Farm Workers fight to empower and seek justice for farm workers are Farm Labor Organizing Committee (FLOC) – 1967, Treeplanters & Farmworkers United of the Northwest (PCUN) – 1985, and Coalition of Immokalee Workers (CIW) – 1993.
+Other organizations that followed in the United Farm Workers fight to empower and seek justice for farm workers are Farm Labor Organizing Committee (FLOC) (1967), Treeplanters & Farmworkers United of the Northwest (PCUN) (1985), and Coalition of Immokalee Workers (CIW) (1993).